 The last type of ad is direct advertising.
 This is when a company offers to place an ad on your site for a certain amount of money each month.

 Affiliate sales occur when you recommend a product to your reader and they sign up using your special affiliate link.
+(For example, if you use my GoDaddy affiliate link I’ll earn a small comission and you’ll get a discount.
+It’s a win-win!)

 You can become an affiliate for almost everything under the sun.
 The commissions vary depending on what company you’re promoting.
 Some of the most common affiliate networks are Amazon Associates and Commission Junction.

-You can normally find out how to sign up as an affiliate for a particular company by visiting their website and scrolling all the way to the bottom and looking for the affiliate link.
+You can normally find out how to sign up as an affiliate for a particular company by visiting their website and scrolling all the way to the bottom and looking for the “affiliate” link.

 When you’re promoting affiliate links just be sure to keep it natural and NEVER promote anything that you don’t absolutely love!